thomashirtz/treequeues/README.md

 pytree and `multiprocessing.Array`s.
 Compared to the vanilla `multiprocessing.Queue`, this implementation can reach speeds up to 10 times higher depending on the tree shape and size as well as the number of processes involved.

+By using numpy array buffered with multiprocessing array, the data can be send without the need for pickling.
+One of the drawback is that the total size (size of the nested array time the maxsize of the queue) needs to be preallocated.

+This package contains `TreeQueue` and `ArrayQueue`, in both case, an instance of the data and the maximum size needs to be passed when creating the queue.

+This repository was inspired by [ArrayQueues](https://github.com/portugueslab/arrayqueues) from [portugueslab](https://github.com/portugueslab).

 ## Performance benchmark